FluffyBullet/first_template/README.md

     - [x] Icons not displaying
         - <img src="assets\readme_images\icons.gif" alt="icons being added, but not displayed"/>
         - This was fixed by including the "awesome font" href in the head of HTML. - found in references.
+     - [x] Font on overlay of pictures to adjust to size.
+        - adjusted to 50 vertical on CSS, with font sizings adjusting to the display equipment
+    - [x] on reactive media to large screens +1Kpx, contact form overlaps page breaker icons.
+Squashed upwards ?
+        - welcome division had fixed height which squashed on smaller sizes, removal of fixed height correct this.

 - [Bugs to fixed]
     - [] email logo to be shown above contact us section for page breaker.
-    - [] Font on overlay of pictures to adjust to size.
-    - [] on reactive media to large screens +1Kpx, contact form overlaps page breaker icons.
-Squashed upwards ?
+    - [] events and idea's text area to display a multiple lines rather than single line.

 - [Format]
 - [HTML Validation]
 - [CSS Validation]